benlau/quickflux/README.md

 **filters[Property]**
 Set a list of filter to incoming message.
 Only message with type matched with the filters will emit "dispatched" signal.
 If it is not set, it will dispatch every message.

+**alwaysOn[Property]**

+This property holds a value to indicate if the listener should remain listening message when it is not enabled.

 QFAppDispatcher
 ---------------